We never engage in cold calling. We have reports that a caller, not associated with Auto Claims

 When you make your claim with Auto Claims Assist, we go the extra mile to ensure your car receives a fair and accurate pre-accident valuation.
 Whereas, Insurers often provide lower PAV assessments.
 This can impact:

-Looking for a fair valuation and settlement for your vehicle?
+Looking for a fair valuation and settlement?

-See detaila vehicle declared a total loss is assigned one of the following categories after inspection by a qualified engineer:
+, a vehicle declared a total loss is assigned one of the following categories after inspection by a qualified engineer:

 The vehicle is severely damaged, unsafe to drive, and beyond repair.
 It must be completely scrapped, with no parts salvaged or reused.